JetBrains/MPS-extensions/docs/extensions/editor/tables.md

 ## Grid query

-The grid query is an even lower level form of declaration a table.
-It works by setting the cells directely in the grid object of type `ITableGrid`.
+The grid query is an even lower level form of declaring a table.
+It works by setting the cells directly in the grid object of type `ITableGrid`.
 There are various set methods that can be used to create the table such as `grid.setCell()` or `grid.setColumnHeader`.
 To support code completion, the substitution info must be set by calling `grid.setSubstituteInfo` for every cell by using its column and row index as a substitute info node as parameters.
 The substitute info node can